Kevin Ryan (charity executive): Career with Covenant House

-After receiving his law degree from the Georgetown Law Center in 1992, Ryan started a legal aid program for homeless youth at Covenant House in New York City and expanded the program to reach teenagers in the Bronx, Brooklyn, Atlantic City and Newark, NJ over the next ten years.
+After receiving his Juris Doctor degree from the Georgetown University Law Center in 1992, Ryan started a legal aid program for homeless youth at Covenant House in New York City and expanded the program to reach teenagers in the Bronx, Brooklyn, Atlantic City and Newark, NJ over the next ten years.

 While at Covenant House, Ryan co-wrote and lobbied for the New Jersey Homeless Youth Act with homeless advocate Lisa Eisenbud, which was enacted by the New Jersey Legislature and signed into law by Gov. Christie Whitman in 1999.
 The act allowed children in crisis to access shelter for a limited period of time, while shelter staff tried to contact their caregivers or the child welfare system.
 Previously, children could not stay in a shelter without the permission of their parents or a judge.

 Ryan left Covenant House for a period of time to serve as New Jersey's first Child Advocate, first commissioner of Children and Families and, with the United Nations, as the first chief of staff to the Secretary General's first special envoy for malaria.
 In January 2009, he returned to Covenant House to take over as its 4th international president since the organization's founding in 1972, and the first who is not a member of a Roman Catholic religious order.
 He described it as "coming home," referencing the decade he had worked as an advocate for homeless youth at Covenant House from 1992 to 2002.

 When it comes to homelessness, New York City has reached an all-time high with thousands of individuals who are living on the streets or in shelters throughout the city.
 On March 22, 2014, Young Professional Sleep Out with Covenant House had its second sleep out by the shelter and promoted awareness of homeless throughout the New York.
 Thousands participated and helped bring the attention to businesses, government, and media outlets to realize that the issue affects thousands of individuals every year.
 Covenant House helps millions of people through the U.S. and other parts of the world and together raises money and awareness to help combat homelessness in this world.